thirumurthis/projects/go-operator/go_operator_blog.md

       - image: thirumurthi/app-op:v1
         name: app-controller
 ```

-- To deploy the CRD, use the below command
+#### Deploy the CRD

 ```
 kubectl apply -f https://github.com/thirumurthis/projects/blob/main/go-operator/app-op/config/crd/bases/greet.greetapp.com_greets.yaml
 ```

-- To deploy the CR, use the below command
+#### Deploy the CR

 ```
 kubectl apply -f https://github.com/thirumurthis/projects/blob/main/go-operator/app-op/config/samples/greet_v1alpha1_greet.yaml
 ```

+- Note:-
      - When I tried to deploy the controller as deployment, there was an due to permission and it requires a ServiceAccount to be created.
 The ServiceAccount can be created in Operator SDK but for simplicity executed the following command manually.
      - The exception message that you would notice in case if ServiceAccount is not created.

 ```
 E0816 03:51:14.671318       1 reflector.go:148] pkg/mod/k8s.io/client-go@v0.27.4/tools/cache/reflector.go:231: Failed to watch *v1alpha1.Greet: failed to list *v1alpha1.Greet: greets.greet.greetapp.com is forbidden: User "system:serviceaccount:default:default" cannot list resource "greets" in API group "greet.greetapp.com" at the cluster scope
 ```

-- To manually create the ServiceAccount we can use below command
+>  To manually create the ServiceAccount we can use below command

 ```
 kubectl create clusterrole deployr --verb=get,list,watch,create,delete,patch,update --resource=deployments.apps